Project Heartbeat

 Problems with Excessive Ventilation During ACLS

-At some point in your career, you have probably dealt with a patient who was hyperventilating.
+Problems with Excessive Ventilation During ACLS At some point in your career, you have probably dealt with a patient who was hyperventilating.
 This is generally referred to as respirations greater than 20 per minute.
 When respirations become much faster than that, oxygen levels drop and your patient begins to feel lightheaded or dizzy.
-However, even when your patient cannot control his own respirations, such as during or after a code, he may still be hyperventilating due to rescuer attempts.
-There are three main reasons why you [...]
+However, even when your patient cannot control their own respirations, such as during or after a code, he may still be hyperventilating due to rescuer attempts.
+There [...]

 6 03, 2020